 - Brand-side architecture means publisher tooling is thinner than what dedicated networks offer

-Use ChatAds inside the response for affiliate link insertion with 100% commission retention, and add ChatAside if you want a complementary follow-up chat widget next to your main search bar.
-Pull merchant relationships from Rakuten or FlexOffers underneath, since both feed advertisers into ChatAds without taking a commission share.
+Use ChatAds for a free monetized chat widget on your answer engine site with 100% commission retention.
+Pull merchant relationships from Rakuten or FlexOffers underneath if you need merchant coverage beyond Amazon, since both pass through commissions without taking a share.
 Keep Sovrn and Lasso on the content and marketing site around the answer engine.
 Add AvantLink or Refersion only when a clear vertical or DTC catalog gap shows up.
 For more context, see our commerce media for AI agents roundup and our seven ways to add affiliate product recommendations guide.

 How to Choose

 The right choice depends on where the affiliate logic has to live.
-If you are building the answer engine itself and need links inserted into LLM output in real time, ChatAds is the only platform on this list designed for that surface.
+If you want a monetized AI chat on your answer engine site without building an extraction pipeline, ChatAds is the only platform here that is the chat surface itself, inserting affiliate links into its own replies in real time.
 Everything else assumes the affiliate logic runs on a rendered web page or out of band, which works for the marketing content around the product but breaks the moment a response has to ship to a user.

-- For affiliate links inside the answer with 100% commission retention, use ChatAds
+- For a free monetized AI chat widget with 100% commission retention, use ChatAds

 - For auto-monetized content around the answer engine on static pages, use Sovrn Commerce